The Great Pacific Garbage Patch is so large that tiny creatures are making it home

 Every year between 1.15 to 2.41 million tonnes of plastic are entering the ocean – at the rate of one garbage truck every minute.

-Some 79,000 tons of that plastic debris, the weight of 500 jumbo jets, is swirling in the North Pacific Subtropical Gyre between California and Hawaii, one of the most polluted marine areas in the world.
+Some 79,000 tonnes of that plastic debris, the weight of 500 jumbo jets, is swirling in the North Pacific Subtropical Gyre between California and Hawaii, one of the most polluted marine areas in the world.

-The Great Pacific Garbage Patch (GPGP) is not island-like but rather millions of pieces of detritus covering a surface area twice the size of Texas, according to conservation non-profit The Ocean Clean-Up.
+The Great Pacific Garbage Patch (GPGP) is not island-like but rather millions of pieces of detritus covering a surface area twice the size of Texas, according to conservation non-profit The Ocean Cleanup.

 It’s partly made up of microplastics – tiny pieces that can’t be seen by the naked eye but are easily ingested by marine life and end up in the food chain.